- Elephants can carry a staggering seven tons.

 As soon as you take one good look at the Atlantic goliath grouper, you will likely understand how it got the title of “strongest fish.”
 They can grow to be up to nine feet long.
 And the largest recorded size of one of these massive fish is 800 pounds — that’s about the weight of a female moose!

-Fishermen who want a serious challenge often seek out goliath groupers because their enormous size and relative strength makes them extremely difficult to land.
+Fishermen who want a serious challenge often seek out goliath groupers because their enormous size and relative strength make them extremely difficult to land.

-Currently, goliath groupers are considered a critically endangered species by the International Union for the Conservation of Nature (IUCN) due to overfishing.
+Currently, the International Union for the Conservation of Nature (IUCN) considers goliath groupers a critically endangered species due to overfishing.
 But conservation efforts over the past few decades have bolstered population numbers significantly.

 Learn more about different species of fish here.